hack3ric/jool-netns/README.md

 - `HOST_IPV6_FORWARD`
 - `JOOL_NFT_TABLE`

-The Jool JSON file must be a normal file accepted by the upstream tools, such as `/etc/jool/jool.conf` or `/etc/jool/jool_siit.conf`.
-The file itself is responsible for defining the Jool instance name and framework.

-If you want the host itself to send traffic into the translator, set:

-- `HOST_ROUTE6` to the NAT64 pool6 prefix, usually `64:ff9b::/96`
-- `HOST_ROUTE4` to the pool4 prefix or address range used by the Jool config

-`up.sh` installs those routes through the namespace-side peers, and `down.sh` removes them.

-`HOST_MASQUERADE` controls whether the wrapper creates the host-side nftables rule:

-- enabled by default
-- keep it enabled for the current veth-behind-host pattern, where the namespace reaches the IPv4 network through the host
-- disable it only if the namespace already has proper routed IPv4 egress and you do not want double NAT
+`HOST_*` specifies if this wrapper creates some host rules for you.
+Default to off so you can configure them yourself.

 If your JSON uses the `iptables` Jool framework instead of `netfilter`, this project still loads the instance correctly, but you must manage the separate `JOOL` or `JOOL_SIIT` iptables rules yourself.
-The nftables rule created by `up.sh` is only the host-side masquerade rule from the original TODO.

-## Address Reuse Across Instances

-The default link addresses can be reused across instances:

-- `169.254.64.1 <-> 169.254.64.2`
-- `fe80::64:1/64 <-> fe80::64:2/64`

-That works because every instance gets its own namespace and its own veth pair.
-What must stay unique per instance is the namespace name and the host-side veth name.

 ## Usage